Top 10 Math Apps

 As I get ready to send my students off for summer break, I’ve searched high and low for the top ten math apps to help them retain what they’ve learned this year.
 Many of my students have tablets, and I really want them to use their technology to its full potential.
-I plan to send home the printable sheet (found at the bottom of this post) in my end of the year gifts so parents have a math game plan for the summer!
+I plan to send home the free parent handout (found at the bottom of this post) in my end of the year gifts so parents have a math game plan for the summer!
 Without further adieu, here are my Top Ten Math Apps.

-Top Ten Math Apps
+Top Ten Math Apps for K-2

 1. Marble Math Junior is a fun app in which you solve a variety of math problems by collecting numbers as you roll or drag your marble through a series of fun mazes for ages 5-8.
 Concepts covered include: shape recognition/matching; sequencing number values and ordinals; addition, subtraction and multiplication to 100; identifying fractions; counting money; telling time; completing addition equations